EHDEN/NetworkDashboards/README.md

-# cdm-bi
+# Network Dashboards
-Tool for business intelligence using OMOP CDM
+The dashboards to represent the OMOP CDM databases in the EHDEN network

 ## Installation